osgamearchive/D-Fend-Reloaded/IconSets/IconSets_Readme.txt

 D-Fend Reloaded can manage multiple icon sets for the toolbar, menu and dialog icons.
 An icon set is nothing more than a collection of icons and an Icons.ini file saying which icon to use where.
-(The Icons.ini ist the same one as in the "Settings" directory.)
+(The Icons.ini is the same one as in the "Settings" directory.)
+You can activate different icon sets from the program settings dialog.

-To activate an icon set write the line IconSet=<SubDirName> ("IconSet=Classic" for example) in the [ProgramSets] section of the DFend.ini file.
-(The next version of D-Fend Reloaded will also bring a GUI for changing the icon set without restarting the program.)

 For each icon D-Fend Reloaded will look in the following order for custom icons:
 1.)
 It will look for icon definitions in the Icons.ini file in the "Settings" directory.
 If it find a definition there, it will use this icon.